Bloomfield-FA15-CAT238/FirstRepo-JordanDurant/README.md

 3. The dandy guy in space
   1. so much plot

-Here's an idea: why don't we make `Hideo Kojima` to start the development developent of `Zone of the Enders 3` now
+Here's an idea: why don't we make `Hideo Kojima` to start the development of `Zone of the Enders 3` now

 Check this out